phaupt/atclient/README.md

 Usage: ATClient [<MODE>]

 <MODE>  Switch operation mode:
-        ER      Switch to Explicit Response (ER) and shutdown.
+        ER      Switch to Explicit Response (ER) and enable modem usage.
-        AR      Switch to Automatic Response (AR) and shutdown.
+        AR      Switch to Automatic Response (AR) and reset AT command settings to factory default values.

 If no <MODE> argument found: Run user emulation with automatic serial port detection (ER operation mode only)